MicrosoftEdge/MicrosoftEdge-Documentation/dev-guide/HTML5/README.md

 ## File API
 The [File  API](./file-API) provides a means to manipulate file objects in web applications.

+## Folder upload

+Microsoft Edge supports [drag and drop with folders](./folder-upload) using the same API (webkitGetAsEntry) as [Chrome](https://developers.google.com/web/updates/2012/07/Drag-and-drop-a-folder-onto-Chrome-now-available).

 ## Newly supported elements and attributes
 Check out the latest [HTML5 elements and attributes](./newly-supported-elements-and-attributes) supported in Microsoft Edge.